ices-tools-dev/VISA_tool/hke.md

 # Basis of the advice
 <br>
-**Table 4** Hake in subareas 4, 6, and 7, and in divisions 3.a, 8.a–b, and 8.d, Northern stock.
-The basis of the advice.
+**Table 4** The basis of the advice for hake in subareas 4, 6, and 7, and in divisions 3.a, 8.a–b, and 8.d, Northern stock.
 <table class="table" style="margin-left: auto; margin-right: auto;">
 <tbody>
   <tr>